REM Sleep: What Is It and Why Is It Important?

 There are four stages of sleep: REM sleep, in which we frequently dream, and the deepest NREM sleep, in which the body relaxes completely and fixes itself.
 Its name derives from the way your eyes move under your eyelids as you sleep.
 During REM sleep, your brain activity is extremely similar to when you are awake.

 REM sleep accounts for around 25% of your whole time asleep.
-Your first REM cycle in a sleep period is usually the shortest, lasting roughly 10 minutes.
+Your first REM cycle in a sleep cycle period is usually the shortest, lasting about 10 minutes.
 Each one that follows is up to an hour longer than the one before it.

 What Happens During REM Sleep?